Aegizz/Public-Reflection/Reflection.md

 ### Coding Language

 Since the design for this assignment was to learn about unsafe coding practices and vulnerabilities in code, a low-level, non-memory safe language is always optimal for designing an insecure implementation.
 This limits our languages, to Assembly, C, C++, C/C++ Header, Cython, D (ASD, 2024).
 In our opinion, C++ is the best choice here as we can use the plethora of libraries to support and minimise the need for developing JSON and Websocket packages.
 It is also well documented to simplify integration with other systems, and is compatible for a wide range of systems.
 C++ also has the capabilities of using C library functions, many of which are insecure, making it simple to develop insecure code.
-Finally, it is a language we as a group are familiar with and have experience programming in.
+Finally, it is a language that the majority of our group is familiar with and have experience programming in.
+Looking back on it, it likely would have made things easier for our group member that was inexperienced with C++ if we had used Python instead, and it may have simplified some of the server-server communication.

 ### Libraries